 Q: “Should I buy a Foscam?”

 A: These cameras are not typically discussed here because of their poor reliability and feature set.
-They are often cloned and copied making updates and support hard to come by.
+They are often cloned and copied making firmware updates and support hard to come by.
 So in short, probably not.
 However if you are just starting with IP cameras, many members have since upgraded from these over time to bigger and better.

 Q: “How do I view my camera(s) from the internet?”